Parts of the bladder control system

 To avoid using your stomach muscles, rest your hand lightly on your belly as you are squeezing your pelvic floor muscles.
 Do you feel your belly tightening?
 If you do, relax and try again.
 Be sure that you do not feel any movement of your stomach.

 If you find yourself holding your breath then you are probably using your chest muscles.
 To avoid this, relax completely and notice how you are breathing for a few moments.
 Now squeeze your pelvic floor muscles while you continue to breathe normally.
 This will help to make sure that you are not using your chest muscles because these are usually relaxed when you breathe.

 The other set of "wrong muscles" are the muscles of the buttocks (bottom).
 To test whether you are tightening your buttock muscles by mistake, squeeze your pelvic floor muscles while sitting in front of a mirror.
 If you see that your body is moving up and down slightly, you are also using your buttock muscles.

 Not Your Thigh Muscles

 Another set of muscles to avoid using is the thigh muscles.
 If you see your upper legs moving while you are sitting, causing your entire body to lift, you are contracting the wrong muscles.
-When done properly, no one should be able to tell that you are squeezing your pelvic floor muscles except for you.
+If you do this properly, no one -- except for you -- should be able to tell that you are squeezing your pelvic floor muscles.